ji-podhead/kubyplexer/README.md

 # About 📝
 - **Direct Cluster Management**: Manage your Kubernetes cluster directly in your terminal without the need for external dashboards.
 - **Effortless Navigation**: Navigate using your mouse, shortcuts, and arrow keys to interact with your cluster. 🖱️
-- **Immediate Dashboard Access**: Start your Kubernetes dashboards with a single click.
+- **Dashboard Access**: Start your Kubernetes dashboards with a single click and use them inside kubiplexer.
 - **Manifest Creation**: Create and edit Kubernetes manifests directly within Kubyplexer.
 - **Sync with CLI Tools**: Sync other CLI tools like k9s that are running in different TTYs using the given selection.
 - **Free and Open Source**: Kubyplexer is free to use and will always be free! 💰